 How is myocarditis diagnosed?

 A chest X-ray may show that your heart is larger than normal.
 It is also likely you will have some blood tests to test for some of the viruses that can cause myocarditis.
-An ultrasound scan of the heart (echocardiogram) may also be arranged.
+An ultrasound scan of the heart (an echocardiogram) may also be arranged.
 You may also have an MRI scan to show how your heart is being affected.

 Some people need to have an endomyocardial biopsy.
 This involves taking a very small tissue sample of the heart to investigate for the cause of myocarditis.
 Newer tests which are more sensitive at diagnosing some of the viruses are currently being developed.